maneesh51/Benchmark-Tasks/README.md

 <img src="https://github.com/maneesh51/Benchmark-Tasks/blob/bb41fa278823815ca984b40db618be6f6e0459e3/DORA_3.png">
 </p>

-The training and testing data for the DORA task can be generated, loaded and plotted with the DORA.ipynb file.
+The training and testing data for the DORA task can be generated, loaded and plotted with the DORA.py and DORA.ipynb file.
 Data can be loaded in the form of 2D matrix, whose dimensions are (3, T).
 In the first dimension, 1st entry is q1, 2nd is q2 and 3rd is the frequency of the external forcing which remains constant over the entire time (T).